maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    *root* value to the encoding functions.

-   **Note:** Encoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatiblity with :rfc:`4627`.
-If you use this flag, don't expect interoperatibility with other JSON systems.
+   **Note:** Encoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatibility with :rfc:`4627`.
+If you use this flag, don't expect interoperability with other JSON systems.

    .. versionadded:: 2.1